AppAndFlow/react-native-set-app-icon/README.md

 ### changeAppIcon

-Promise who return a boolean.
-Take the iconName name set in your config.
+Promise that returns a boolean.
+Takes the `iconName` name set in your config.

 ```js
 SetAppIcon.changeIcon(iconName: string): Promise<boolean>;
 ```

-If you want to set the default back just use `null`
+If you want to set the default back just use `null`.

 ```js
 SetAppIcon.changeIcon(null);